MassTransit/MassTransit/docs/advanced/middleware/transactions.md

 Transactions, and using a shared transaction, is an advanced concept.
 Every scenario is different, so this is more of a guideline than a rule.
 :::

 The message pipeline in MassTransit is asynchronous, leveraging the Task Parallel Library (TPL) extensively to maximum thread utilization.
-This means that receiving an individual message may involve several threads over the lifecycle of the consumer.
+This means that receiving an individual message may involve several threads over the life cycle of the consumer.
 To prevent strange things from happening, developers should avoid using any *static* or *thread static* variables as these are one of the main causes of errors in asynchronous programming.

 The .NET `System.Transactions` namespace is a static hound, with many applications following the model of using a transaction scope to wrap a transactional operation.